CivetWang/HPCHarryW/assignment/assignment_02.md

 <p>&nbsp;&nbsp;&nbsp;&nbsp; Supercomputers are the best performing computers of the humankind technology history till today.
 The hardware, size,technology base, power and even budgets have been changed dramatically.
+They were designed to solve grand scale technical and scientific challenge.</p>

+<p>&nbsp;&nbsp;&nbsp;&nbsp;In a general understanding of super computer history, The Control Data Corporation 6600 was the world's first supercomputer, which is designed by Seymour Cray and James E. Thorton.
+In technical perspective, The 6600 had 60 bit words with 18 bit addresses, for a potential of 256k words (or about 2 megabytes) of memory, but was commonly only shipped with 128k words, while the 6400 was commonly equipped with 64k words.
+It processed 10 million instructions per second, awesome speed for 1964.
 # Reference:

 <ol>